THE ROBINSON MAINTENANCE COURSE

 Course attendance alone does not guarantee passing.
 Written exams are given daily and passing grades are required.
-Shop sessions will also be used to evaluate student’s practical (“hands-on”) performance.
+Shop sessions will also be used to evaluate student's practical ("hands-on") performance.
 Approximately 1.5 hours of reading homework per night is required.
-Students will fail if they do not pass each exam and, if in the opinion of the course instructor, they cannot safely inspect and maintain a Robinson helicopter.
+Students will fail if do not pass each exam and if, in the opinion of the course instructor, they cannot safely inspect and maintain a Robinson helicopter.

 WHO SHOULD ATTEND

-Courses are only available to government-licensed airframe mechanics, or foreign equivalent.
-This course does Not have either Transport Canada or EASA approval.
-If you require a Transport Canada, EASA, or other governmental approval, please contact firstname.lastname@example.org for assistance.
+Courses are only available to government-licensed airframe mechanics or foreign equivalent.
+This course does NOT have either Transport Canada (TC) or EASA approval.
+If you require a TC- or EASA-approved course, please contact the Maintenance Course Administrator (firstname.lastname@example.org) for contact information on approved courses.

-Government-issued Airframe Mechanic (or Engineer) License, or military equivalent for active-duty personnel attending on orders.
+Government-issued licensed Airframe Mechanic, Licensed Aircraft Maintenance Engineer (LAME), or military equivalent for active-duty personnel attending on orders.

 A working knowledge of aircraft hardware, piston engines, magneto ignition systems (R22/R44), turbine engines (R66), TIG welding of aircraft steel tubing, sheet-metal construction & finishing, metal fatigue, weight & balance, basic physics, and basic electronics.
 Students must review subject areas they may be weak in prior to the course.

-Instruction commences promptly at 8:00 a.m. and concludes at approximately 5:30 p.m. each day.
-(Note: The last day of the course is a full day, so plan your travel accordingly.)
-Students should arrive at least ten minutes early each morning to find a seat and get settled for the day's session.
+Instruction commences promptly at 8:00 a.m. and concludes at approximately 4:00 p.m. each day.
+(Note: The last day of the course is a full day so plan your travel accordingly.)
+Students should arrive at least 10 minutes early each morning to find a seat and get settled for the day's session.